South Coast Tenerife

 Santa Cruz de Tenerife

-There are lots of reasons to like the bustling port city of Santa Cruz de Tenerife: evocative, brightly painted buildings, sophisticated and quirky shops, interesting art galleries, an excellent museum and a tropical oasis of birdsong, fountains and greenery in the city park.
+Don't bypass the bustling capital, the port of Santa Cruz, in your haste to reach the beaches.
+This good looking and wholly Spanish city is home to evocative, brightly painted buildings, sophisticated and quirky shops, excellent museums, a showstopping auditorium, and a tropical oasis of birdsong, fountains and greenery in the city park.

 In the northeast of Tenerife, San Cristobal de la Laguna may not attract on first impressions but this Unesco World Heritage listed site has a youthful energy and a nightlife to boot.
 San Andrés and its surrounds are a worthwhile trip, if only for the excellent seafood in this region while Taganana and the Anaga Mountains offer a spectacular road trip.